PKay3988/petpassport/README.md

 ## Possible Future Features

-- In the future, this app could be able to maintain and access a log of plant watering.
+- In the future, this app could have a messaging feature
-- It could also be able to connect to an api for watering and fertilizing.
-- It might also be helpful to look up specific needs and care plans for types of plants.

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._